Rasmus Malling-Hansen: Periods in the Growth of Children

 Malling-Hansen investigated whether the nourishment of the children was sufficient.
 The growth and the increase in weight were satisfactory among the children at the Institute.
 He started a scientific investigation, which included several weighings and measurings of the children's daily height.
 To shorten the time needed to perform the weighings, Malling-Hansen had some large weights made, where he could weigh up to ten children at a time.
-The results demonstrated that the growth of the children was not an ongoing process.
-The children grew in periods.
+The results demonstrated that the growth of the children was not an ongoing process, and the children actually grew in periods.
 Malling-Hansen saw that the growth was affected by an unknown factor.
 He found the same factor when measuring trees.